 }

-After configuration, you can control PowerPoint through natural language commands in Claude Desktop:
+After configuration, you can interact with PowerPoint through Claude Desktop using natural language commands:

 Initialize PowerPoint: